Digital-Preservation-Coalition/bit-list/content/about.en.md

 ### How are the entries contributed and verified?

-**Entries to the _Bit List_ are nominated by the community, who are at the forefront of digital preservation efforts, and reviewed by international organizations which represent global expertise in the preservation of the listed digital species.**
+**Entries to the _Bit List_ are nominated by the community, who are at the forefront of digital preservation efforts, and reviewed by international organizations which represent global expertise in the preservation of the listed digital material.**

 Although all digital materials can fall within the scope of the list, the published editions of the _Bit List_ are not a complete account of all digital materials at risk— only those items which members of the community recognize as being at risk are included.

 Consequently, the absence of a digital material on the list should not be taken as evidence that it is not at risk, but instead simply that the community which has compiled the list has not encountered any explicit risks or has no experience with these materials.

-Once nominations have been collected and collated, the _Bit List_ Council—comprising experts which represent global expertise in the preservation of the listed digital species—evaluate the entries before recommending their final list.
+Once nominations have been collected and collated, the _Bit List_ Council—comprising experts which represent global expertise in the preservation of the listed digital materials—evaluate the entries before recommending their final list.
 The new, updated list is published on World Digital Preservation Day, providing digital preservationists around the globe with an updated advocacy tool on a day designed to draw attention to this real and current challenge.

 The _Bit List_ offers a provisional commentary with the recognition that the extent of the digital domain, the complexity of the threats, and the sophistication of emerging solutions mean that no process could ever fully capture the risks and challenges faced by digital content around the world.
 It is published and reviewed with the understanding that new risks are continuously arising; every day and (inevitably) between editions of the _Bit List_.